 - chest pain

-- problems swallowing
+- problems swallowing or speaking

 - loss of appetite

-- losing weight
+- weight loss

 Causes of coughing